 The Commercial Corridor Standards and Guidelines apply to the south side of Pitkin Avenue, South Avenue, South 7th Street and the Struthers Avenue - Riverside Parkway area from approximately 7th Street to 12th Street.
 The Industrial Corridor zoning overlay includes area between the 5th Street / Riverside Parkway intersection south to the river and the Riverside Parkway corridor includes the area from approximately 12th Street along the Parkway east to 28 Road.
-In the 5th Street Industrial Corridor the proposed standards include that there would be no new outdoor uses and operations on parcels that had frontage on the corridor right-of-way; an allowed maximum expansion of an existing use of 25%; screening would be required along the 5th Street.
+In the 5th Street Industrial Corridor the proposed standards include that there would be no new outdoor uses and operations on parcels that had frontage on the corridor right-of-way; an allowed maximum expansion of an existing use of 25%; screening would be required along the 5th Street Bridge over the railroad tracks: and no new billboards allowed along South 5th Street.